 The information in this report is provided "as is" without any representation or warranty of any kind, and Fitch does not represent or warrant that the report or any of its contents will meet any of the requirements of a recipient of the report.
-A Fitch rating is an opinion as to the creditworthiness of a security.
+A Fitch rating is an opinion as to the reditworthiness of a security.
 This opinion and reports made by Fitch are based on established criteria and methodologies that Fitch is continuously evaluating and updating.
 Therefore, ratings and reports are the collective work product of Fitch and no individual, or group of individuals, is solely responsible for a rating or a report.
 The rating does not address the risk of loss due to risks other than credit risk, unless such risk is specifically mentioned.
 Fitch is not engaged in the offer or sale of any security.
 All Fitch reports have shared authorship.
 Individuals identified in a Fitch report were involved in, but are not solely responsible for, the opinions stated therein.
 The individuals are named for contact purposes only.
 A report providing a Fitch rating is neither a prospectus nor a substitute for the information assembled, verified and presented to investors by the issuer and its agents in connection with the sale of the securities.
 Ratings may be changed or withdrawn at any time for any reason in the sole discretion of Fitch.
 Fitch does not provide investment advice of any sort.
 Ratings are not a recommendation to buy, sell, or hold any security.
+Ratings do not comment on the adequacy of market price, the suitability of any security for a particular investor, or the taxexempt nature or taxability of payments made in respect to any security.
 Fitch receives fees from issuers, insurers, guarantors, other obligors, and underwriters for rating securities.
-Such fees generally vary from US\$1,000 to US\$15,000 (or the applicable currency equivalent) per issue.
-In certain cases, Fitch will rate all or a number of issues issued by a particular issuer, or insured or guaranteed by a particular insurer or guaranter, for a single annual fee.
-Such fees are expected to vary from US\$1,000 to US\$15,000 (or the applicable currency equivalent).
-The assignment, publication, or dissemination of a rating by Fitch shall not constitute
+Such fees generally vary from U\$\$1,000 to U\$\$75,000 (or the applicable currency equivalent) per issue.
+In certain cases, Fitch will rate all or a number of issues issued by a particular issuer, or insured or guaranted by a particular insurer or guarantor, for a single ann